CrowdedFire1/ImageGallery/README.md

 * **Database** = PostgreSQL version 14

 * **Rails version** = 8.0.2

+* **Bundler version** = 2.5.17

 ---
 * **System dependencies**
   * **Gems (ontop of defaults)**
   Annotaterb - Adds comments to models with description of database columns
   Rspec - Testing suite
   CanCanCan - for handling authorisation
   Devise - for handling authentication
-  Shakapacker - for Handling of javascript and css
+  Devise Security - for password configuration Shakapacker - for Handling of javascript and css

   * **npm Libraries (that I have specifically installed)**